 Revisions to PJM Local Deliverability Area Reliability Requirement - The Base Residual Auction for the 2024/2025 delivery year commenced on December 7, 2022 and closed on December 13, 2022.
 On December 19, 2022, PJM announced that it would delay the publication of the auction results.
 On December 23, 2022, PJM made a filing at FERC to revise the definition of Locational Deliverability Area ("LDA") Reliability Requirement in the Tariff.
 This would allow PJM to exclude certain resources from the calculation of the Local Deliverability Area Reliability Requirement.
 On February 21, 2023, FERC accepted PJM's filing.
 Multiple parties, including NRG, filed for rehearing.
 Rehearing was denied by operation of law, and multiple parties, including the Company, filed appeals to the Third Circuit Court of Appeals.
 On March 12, 2024, the court vacated the portion of the FERC orders that allow PJM to apply the Local Deliverability Area Reliability Requirement to the 2024/2025 capacity auction.
 On March 29, 2024, PJM filed a petition seeking confirmation as to the capacity commitments rules for the 2024/2025 auction.
+On April 22, 2024, multiple parties filed a complaint seeking to find the revised rate unjust and unreasonable and implement rates consistent with FERC's February 2023 decision, which was denied on July 9, 2024.
 On May 6, 2024, FERC directed PJM to recalculate the 2024/2025 auction results under the Initial LDA Reliability Requirement rules, and further directed PJM to rerun the Third Incremental Auction.
-As a result, the capacity for the 2024/2025 delivery year in the Delmarva Power and Light South zone will increase and rerunning the Third Incremental Auction is expected to impact that auction's prices.
+PJM published the revised Base Residual Auction and Third Incremental Auction results on May 8, 2024 and May 23, 2024, respectively.
+On June 14, 2024, multiple parties filed appeals to the Third Circuit Court of Appeals seeking review of the May 6, 2024 FERC orders approving PJM's petition to restore the original capacity commitment rules for PJM to recalculate the 2024/2025 Base Residual Auction and the rerun of the 2024/2025.
+As a result, the capacity for the 2024/2025 delivery year in the Delmarva Power and Light South zone resulted in higher prices.
+This outcome may change depending upon the disposition of the outstanding complaint and appeals.

 PJM Base Residual Auction Revisions and Delay - On April 11, 2023, PJM filed, and FERC subsequently approved, to delay the Base Residual Auctions for the 2025/2026 to 2028/2029 delivery years.
 On October 13, 2023, PJM made two filings proposing to develop market reforms to improve the operation of the capacity market through changes to the Market Seller Offer Cap rules, changes to PJM's resource adequacy risk modeling and capacity accreditation processes, and changes to capacity performance enhancements.
 On January 30, 2024, FERC accepted certain reforms to PJM's resource adequacy risk modeling and accreditation processes; on February 6, 2024, FERC rejected PJM's proposed changes to certain Market Seller Offer Cap rules and capacity performance enhancements.
-The approved changes will be in effect for the 2025/2026 Base Residual Auction scheduled to occur in July 2024, and will impact both demand and supply characteristics.
+The approved changes were in effect for the 2025/2026 Base Residual Auction that occurred in July 2024.